alamm05/Demo/README.md

 # Demo
-A demo website is created using Html CSS and JavaScript
+A demo website is created using Html CSS